-Name of company Financial period Statutory auditors Wan Kei Geotechnical Engineering Company Limited For the years ended 31 March 2013 and 2014 3 T. K. Lam (C.P.A.)
-Company Limited Chung Shun Boring Engineering Company Limited For the years ended 31 March 2013 and 2014 T. K. Lam (C.P.A.)
-Company Limited For the year ended 31 March 2015 Mr. Lai Yiu Hong Wan Kei Machinery Company Limited For the year ended 31 March 2013 T. K. Lam (C.P.A.)
-Company Limited For the year ended 31 March 2014 3 Mr. Lai Yiu Hong
+Name of company Financial period Statutory auditors Wan Kei Geotechnical Engineering Company Limited For the years ended 31 March 2012, 2013 and 2014 T. K. Lam (C.P.A.)
+Company Limited Chung Shun Boring Engineering Company Limited For the years ended 31 March 2012, 2013 and 2014 T. K. Lam (C.P.A.)
+Company Limited Wan Kei Machinery Company Limited For the years ended 31 March 2012 and 2013 T. K. Lam (C.P.A.)
+Company Limited For the year ended 31 March 2014 Mr. Lai Yiu Hong

-- No statutory financial statements have been prepared for Hong Kong Wan Wai Company Limited as it has not carried on any business since the date of incorporation and is an investment holding company which is not subject to statutory audit requirements under the relevant rules and regulations in the jurisdiction of incorporation. - 2.
-No statutory financial statements have been prepared for Wan Kei (Macau) Civil and Foundation Construction Company Limited as it is not subject to statutory audit requirements under the relevant rules and regulations in the jurisdiction of incorporation. - The statutory financial statements of these companies for the year ended 31 March 2015 were not available as of the date of this report.
+- 1. No statutory financial statements have been prepared for Hong Kong Wan Wai Company Limited as it has not carried on any business since the date of incorporation and is an investment holding company which is not subject to statutory audit requirements under the relevant rules and regulations in the jurisdiction of incorporation. - 2.
+No statutory financial statements have been prepared for Wan Kei (Macau) Civil and Foundation Construction Company Limited as it is not subject to statutory audit requirements under the relevant rules and regulations in the jurisdiction of incorporation.